B2B Collections Best Practices for 2026

 How does Monk help with B2B collections?

-Monk's Intelligent Collections personalizes each follow-up and reads incoming replies to detect intent, helping teams reduce DSO by more than 40 percent and resolve over 90 percent of overdue invoices without escalation.
+Monk's intelligent collections ingests the context of conversations and personalizes each follow-up, helping teams reduce DSO by 40% and resolve 88.2% of overdue invoices without escalation.

 How should I prioritize which overdue invoices to chase first?

-Prioritize by a blend of how late the invoice is, the size of the balance, and the customer's payment history, focusing first on accounts where recovery odds and dollar impact are highest.
+Prioritize by a blend of how late the invoice is, the size of the balance, and the customer's payment history.
+Focus first on accounts where recovery odds and dollar impact are highest.

 .avif)